LiamRiddell/NoteMaster/README.md

 - Emoji Support - Yes... unreal, I know.
 You can now have so much fire in your notes.

 ## Supported Operating Systems

-NoteMaster is currently only available for Windows.
-We require additional developers to help us bring experience to both Linux and macOS.
+NoteMaster is now available on the following platforms:
+- Windows (Stable)
+- Linux (Untested)
+- Mac (Untested)

 ## Download NoteMaster